Healthy vegetarian and vegan options in the food mecca of Penang

 This vegetarian restaurant in Penang also has a range of yummy drinks to choose from.
 We ordered a mango lassi and a mint tea.
 I was pleasantly surprised to find that the juices and lassi’s don’t have any sugar or ice added.
 However, a few of the teas, including the mint tea, have sugar already pre-mixed into the drink, so make sure you check first if you’re after a sugar free option.

 Coya healthy cuisine also has a membership program you can join.
 Collect points to redeem free items and discounts.
-You can find out more about Coya vegetarian restaurant in Penang by visiting their facebook page.
+You can find out more about Coya vegetarian restaurant in Penang by visiting their website.
 We definitely enjoyed our visit.
 The food was super tasty and pretty healthy, so we will be eating there again for sure!

 Idealite call themselves the ‘Wholesome Dining Chain’, and from my experience they certainly live up to that title.
 They have four locations in Penang – Jalan Gottlieb, Queensbay Mall, Gurney Plaza, and E-Gate.
 I have only attended the Jalan Gottlieb restaurant, but I have been there three or four times now and have always had an amazing meal.